 Rejecting is one of our strongest expressions, and we encourage you to do so because it will show your colleagues that you really care about sustainability.
 Although it is useful, unfortunately, it can be difficult to do and might scare some people.
 A little tip: reject indirectly by asking others for an alternative.
 If they have one, that’s great!
 If not, they might reject with you.

 Rethinking is the most difficult but also the most fun!
 Have you ever felt the excitement of having invented a completely new approach to your scientific inquiry?
 It can be more sustainable, faster, and easier to do, and it’s all in your hands.
 Rethinking can be applied everywhere, from chemicals to energy.
 At first, it may seem a bit scary, but trust yourself.
 You will come up with a solution once you have a closer look how to restructure your experiment.
 Concretely, have little search which organic solvents are better to use or do you really have to split your cell lines one after another?
 You can do it in parallel not just being faster but using the same pipettes for the same solutions.

 Summing it up, the greatest impacts and the most fun are definitely reduce and rethink!
 Make the first step and you will not stop because you feel the excitement.
 Reducing avoids many of the limitations of re- or down-cycling and especially helps you in the scarcity of COVID times.
 Rethinking gives you the opportunity to improve anywhere, anywhen you want and in which way you want.

-During the conference you will see precisely what you can do in the lab.
 You already want to know a bit more?
 Ok, alright, we like that, so here you go:

 1) Grab for the low hanging fruit at first: set your freezer from -80 to -70 that will save about 20% of its energy consumption.
 Do not be afraid, the fear that your samples will degrade right away is totally exaggerated.
 A couple years ago -70 was pretty common anyway.